Walton Heath Golf Club (Old and New Courses)

 In its first year, Walton Heath was where Michael Campbell of New Zealand qualified prior to winning the U.S. Open at Pinehurst No. 2 in North Carolina.

-Walton Heath is one of two international sectional qualifying sites; the other site is Nara International Golf Club in Nara Prefecture, Japan.
+Walton Heath is one of two international sectional qualifying sites; the other site is Kinojo Golf Club in Okayama Prefecture, Japan.

 The Old Course at Walton Heath was opened in 1904, with the New Course opening three years later as a nine-hole layout.
 In 1913, nine more holes were added to the New Course.
 Both layouts were designed by Herbert Fowler.